gavin-ho1/canvas-gpa-calculator/README.md

 ##

+### Offical Chrome Web Store Extension coming soon!

+##

 ### [To-Do List](/To-Do.md)

 ##

-Installation should work for other chromium based browsers, but double check on installation of other browsers - this extension has only been tested in chrome
+Installation should work for other chromium based browsers, but double check on installation of other browsers - this extension has only been tested in chrome.